From the Cross, through the Church, to the World

 We learned that it had been a tradition for many years to have a community-wide Easter egg hunt.
 However, this tradition had ended because kids began to fight over the plastic eggs filled with candy.
 We saw this as a unique opportunity to bring restoration to this tradition.

-During our first year as a church plant at RedArrow, we had already built a relationship with the village manager.
+During our first year as a church plan, we had already built a relationship with the village manager.
 We asked if we could once again offer an Easter egg hunt for the community.
 However, instead of holding the event on Maple Island, the large, uncontrollable area that had been used in the past, we decided to use the new community playground, which could be easily monitored.
 Instead of filling plastic eggs with candy, we simply hid empty plastic eggs.
 We announced that when a child found five empty eggs, they would exit the playground and redeem the eggs for a large bag of candy.
-Included with the bag of candy were invitations for children and their families to other RedArrow events, including our Easter morning worship service.
+Included with the bag of candy were invitations for children and their families to other events, including our Easter morning worship service.

 This event accomplished two things.
 First, it helped our church get outside of the four walls of our building and further develop relationships with people who do not know the Lord Jesus.
 Second, it changed our reputation in the community from the “new guys down the road” to a faith community with a commitment to invest in the lives of people in our town.
 We continue this investment in our community through other creative events such as the kite flying event we do each year on Ascension Sunday.